-The Massachusetts Maritime Academy was founded in 1891 and is now the largest maritime academy in the United States, with 1,368 enrolled undergraduates.
+The Massachusetts Maritime Academy was founded in 1891 and is now the largest maritime academy in the United States.
 It is located on 48 acres in the village of Buzzards Bay on Cape Cod.
 Bachelor of Science degrees are offered in seven fields, including the traditional marine engineering and marine transportation programs that prepare cadets for qualification as licensed merchant marine officers able to sail the biggest merchant ships afloat or handle tug boats in local harbors.
 The Academy also grants Master of Science degrees in facilities management and emergency management.